Wednesday of Week 6 of Easter – First Reading

 He is a Lord who pervades the heavens and the earth and is not confined to man-made sanctuaries.
 Nor does he need the help of any human.
 On the contrary, it is he who gives life and breath and everything with it.

-…so that people might seek God, even perhaps grope for him and find him, though indeed he is not far from any of us.
+…so that they would search for God and perhaps fumble about for him and find him—though indeed he is not far from each one of us.

-This quotation is attributed to the poet Epimenides (about 600 BC) who came from Knossos in Crete and is found in his work Cretica.
+This quotation is attributed to the poet Epimenides (about 600 BC) who came from Knossos in Crete, and is found in his work Cretica.
+And Paul also quotes the Cilician poet Aratus (about 315 to 240 BC) in his Phaenomen and in Cleanthes’ Hymn to Zeus:

-But at the mention of ‘resurrection from the dead’ some of Paul’s listeners began mocking and others, perhaps with their interest whetted, said, “We must hear you on this topic some other time.”
+But at the mention of “raising him from the dead”, some of Paul’s listeners began mocking and others, perhaps with their interest whetted, said, “We will hear you again about this.”
 However, it seems clear that their interest was purely on the level of intellectual speculation and not at all on the spiritual or religious.
 Immortality of the soul was accepted by the Greeks (see Plato’s Dialogues), but not the resurrection of a dead body.

-In the Greek world, even among Christians, the doctrine of the resurrection was strongly resisted, as we see in the First Letter to the Corinthians (see 15:12).
+In the Greek world, even among Christians, the doctrine of the resurrection was strongly resisted – as we see in the First Letter to the Corinthians (15:12).
 The Jerusalem Sanhedrists also condemned and attacked this Christian dogma, whereas the Athenians of the Areopagus were content to mock it.

-When I came to you, brother and sisters, I did not come proclaiming the mystery of God in lofty words or wisdom.
-For I decided to know nothing among you, except Jesus Christ and him crucified.
+When I came to you, brothers and sisters, I did not come proclaiming the testimony of God to you with superior speech or wisdom.
+For I decided to know nothing among you except Jesus Christ and him crucified.
 (1 Cor 2:1-2)

-Where is the wise man?
+Where is the one who is wise?
 Where is the scholar?
-Where is the philosopher of this age?
+Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-For since in the wisdom of God the world through its wisdom did not know him, God was pleased through the foolishness of what was preached to save those who believe.
-Jews demand miraculous signs and Greeks look for wisdom but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-(1 Cor 1:20-24)
+For since, in the wisdom of God, the world did not know God through wisdom, God decided, through the foolishness of the proclamation, to save those who believe.
+For Jews ask for signs and Greeks desire wisdom, but we proclaim Christ crucified, a stumbling block to Jews and foolishness to gentiles, but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.

 From now on he would rely only on the power of the Gospel message.